-The proposed trajectory of annual REC liabilities to 2030 appears to risk an early boom and bust investment cycle, and potentially highly volatile REC prices.
+The new proposed trajectory of annual REC liabilities that maintains a 45,000GWh target from 2020 through to 2030 is a significant improvement on the earlier proposed trajectory but still appears to risk an early boom and bust investment cycle, and potentially highly volatile REC prices.
 Neither is conducive to effective and efficient investment and industry development.
 More generally, effective action on climate change will almost certainly require that renewable energy continues to play an increasing role in electricity supply beyond 20% in 2020.